 Nowhere Man #14237

-A closed down garage has a specially reserved parking place waiting for someone.
-The white paint turns to thinned out see-through chalk as the red paint continues to fade away.
-The door has lost its knob, the phone is on hold, and the endless hang goes on and on.
-Patience can sometimes ride with Weathering and Rust as partners.
+This old abandoned garage has a specially reserved parking place in the scorching sun waiting for someone to have a seat.
+The white painted walls have thinned out to nearly see-through chalk as the red chair paint continues to fade away.
+The garage door has lost its knob, the phone is on hold, and the endless hang goes on and on.
+It’s an endless wait here.
+Seems to me that Waiting and Patience can sometimes ride together with Weathering and Rust as partners in time.

-Someone will have a hot seat in the red metal chair when they arrive, if they ever do.
+Someone will have a hot seat in the red metal chair when they arrive.
+That is, if they ever do.
 As always, the baking summer sun keeps the heat turned up relentlessly.
-Certainly the refrigerating winter snow is bound to take over later on.
+Certainly, the refrigerating winter snow is bound to take over later on, much later on.

-It’s a neighborhood garage, simply waiting with sign in hand.
-Someone has left and now the outside chair awaits the return of a small town General MacArthur.
-The world continues to go by and the grass continues grow; it’s a stage set in red against stark white.
+It’s a neighborhood garage, simply waiting with a big Garage sign to show the world.
+Someone left all this here long before.
+Now the chair sits alone outside, awaiting the return of some small-town mechanical General MacArthur who said he’d be back.
+The world continues to go by and the grass continues to grow.
+This scene is really just an empty stage, set in red against stark white.

-Addendum: I’ve decided the above story is a bit too sad and empty.
-So, some imagination is needed to lift this image and story to another place…same stage set but a different play script.
+Addendum: After re-reading this, I’ve decided the old abandoned garage story is a bit too sad and empty.
+So, some imagination is needed to lift this image and story to another place…same stage set, but a different play with another script.

 Imagine a young girl about eight with her light blonde hair in pigtails and legs in play jeans.
-She’s sitting in the chair eating her summer favorite, a cherry red popsicle.
-It always makes her happy so her legs swing as she smiles directly at you, the viewer.
+She’s sitting in the chair eating her summer favorite, a cool cherry red popsicle.
+It always makes her happy, so her legs swing as she smiles directly at you, the viewer.